 So, how to implement a FIFO management system in your business?
 For this, you’ll need to set up an organized warehouse.
 Then you’ll need to ensure that the new products are added from the back and old items always stay at the front.

 There are warehousing and fulfillment companies that can help you do this easily.

 Carrying costs are associated with holding or “carrying” inventories over time.
 In other words, the company has to pay more money on top of the purchase price for things such as storage, insurance, extra equipment and personnel.

-Add up other costs like damage, depreciation, processing, borrowing and taxes and the carrying costs will be at 18 to 25 per cent above the value of the inventory.
+Add up other costs like raw material storage, damage, depreciation, processing, borrowing and taxes and the carrying costs will be at 18 to 25 per cent above the value of the inventory.

-Afraid of being understocked, some businesses tend to spend too much on inventory, which can eat up working capital and erode profits.
+Afraid of being under stocked, some businesses tend to spend too much on inventory level, which can eat up working capital and erode profits.